Barilla Logo

 Barilla Logo 1952

-The company decides to return to the frame in the form of an ellipsoid.
-The new redesign was handled by an architect by profession, Erberto Carboni.
-For the first time in a long time, significant changes were made to the style of the word inscription.
-It was done in neat handwriting.
+The company decided to return to the frame as an ellipsoid.
+The new redesign was handled by a professional architect, Erberto Carboni.
+For the first time in a long time, significant changes were made to the style of the word inscription, which was done in neat handwriting.
 Thus, the new logo has become more refined and sophisticated.

 1954 – 1969